TeamGloomy/TeamGloomy.github.io/pages/mydoc/mks_sgen_l_2_screen.md

 title: Connecting a screen to an MKS SGen L v2.0
 tags: []
 keywords:
-last_updated: 15/01/2021
+last_updated: 15/07/2021
-summary: "Connecting a screen to an MKS SGen L v2.0"
+summary: "How to connect a serial screen to an MKS SGen L v2.0"
 sidebar: mydoc_sidebar
 permalink: mks_sgen_l_2_screen.html
 folder: mydoc